NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 The cameras can also be bundle-adjusted, as discussed later.

-As earlier, when invoking ``parallel_stereo``, the first two arguments should be the mapprojected images, followed by the camera models, output prefix, and the name of the DEM used for mapprojection.
+As earlier, when invoking ``parallel_stereo`` with mapprojected images, the first two arguments should be these images, followed by the camera models, output prefix, and the name of the DEM used for mapprojection.

 The session name (``-t``) passed to ``parallel_stereo`` should be ``rpcmaprpc``, ``pinholemappinhole``, or just ``rpc``, ``pinhole``,